Postselected quantum hypothesis testing: General probabilistic theories

 Theorem~\ref{thm:postselected_steins}, which establishes a postselected generalisation of the quantum Stein's lemma in the composite setting, also immediately holds in every GPT.
 The proof is, once again, noticed not to use any assumptions save for linearity and convex duality.

 We thus see that virtually all of our results on state discrimination immediately extend to GPTs, without requiring any restrictive assumptions on the latter.
-We should note that, although we expect at least some of our channel discrimination results to also be generalisable to GPTs under some reasonable assumptions, this is far from immediate --- even defining a `channel' is no trivial task in a framework so general, and tools such as the Choi--Jamiołkowski isomorphism might no longer be available to us.
+On the other hand, although we expect at least some of our channel discrimination results to also be generalisable to GPTs under some reasonable assumptions, we should note that this is far from immediate --- even defining a `channel' is no trivial task in a framework so general, and tools such as the Choi--Jamiołkowski isomorphism might no longer be available to us.
 We thus leave the question of investigating channel discrimination in this setting as an open problem.